top of page

 1. Bridging the Gap Between Sales, Marketing, and Customer Success

-The siloed approach of the past, where marketing, sales, and customer success operated independently, is no longer viable in 2025.
+The siloed approach of the past, where marketing, sales, and customer success operated independently, is no longer viable.
 Marketing operations teams need to bridge the gap by creating workflows that enable seamless transitions between departments.
 This includes lead handoff processes, shared customer data, and unified messaging that maintains consistency at every stage of the customer journey.

-2. The Role of RevOps in 2025: A Holistic Approach
+2. The Role of RevOps: A Holistic Approach

 3. Creating a Unified Customer Experience Across the Funnel